BLUE HORIZON, BOOK 3

 The woman smiled down at the diminutive raccoon and nodded her head.
 Samantha had a canine grin that was ear to ear and she held out her hands.
 Holly took them and then pulled her into a hug. ”I am so glad to see you here,” she said.
 “This was a surprise I had not expected.”

 Samantha pulled away and beamed at her.
-“The groom is a childhood friend of mine,” she explained.
+“The groom is a childhood friend,” she explained.
 “There was no way I would miss his wedding.”

 “Well, I didn’t know either of them myself,” Holly remarked, “but it was a media event that INN wanted me to cover personally.”
 She leaned in close and added, “They don’t let me out of the studio very much, so I jumped at the chance for some field work!”
 She looked up at the Hestran fox and gave her a warm smile.
 “You must be Taro Nichols,” she said.